DeterminedPanda/Chip8/README.md

 # Why?

 I wanted to learn C and was interested in emulators, so I thought this would be a neat little project.
-Keep in mind that this is my first project in C, so the code is probably ~~shit~~ improvable
+Keep in mind that this is my first project in C, so the code is probably improvable

 # Required Libraries